 The Illinois Funds has earned Standard & Poor's highest rating (AAAm).
 The rating is based on Standard & Poor's analysis of the pool's credit quality, market price exposure and management.
 The rating demonstrates that the fund has an extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit risk.
 This is accomplished through prudent investment practices and strict internal controls.
-Read S&P's MMF rating sheet.
+Read S&P's most recent MMF rating sheet.

 Safety of principal is the foremost objective of the investment program.
 Illinois Funds investments are executed and managed in a manner that seeks to ensure the preservation of capital in the portfolio.
 Standard & Poor's highest rating (AAAm) is proof positive that the safety objective is being met.